sodadata/docs/soda/integrate-atlan.md

 1. Follow the instructions to [Generate API keys]({% link soda-cloud/api-keys.md %}) in Soda to use for authentication in your Atlan connection.
 2. Follow <a href="https://ask.atlan.com/hc/en-us/articles/7524581020175-How-to-crawl-Soda#select-the-source-0-0" target="_blank">Atlan's documentation</a> to set up the Connection to Soda in your Atlan workspace.

+🎥 Watch the <a href="https://www.soda.io/resources/achieving-trusted-data-atlan-soda-integration-showcase" target="_blank">Atlan-Soda integration</a> in action!

 ## Go further